itskingori/systematic-theology/index.md

 The Protestant Christian Bible has a total of 66 books: 39 in the Old Testament and 27 in the New Testament.

 ---

-1. The main determinant in the number of days set to complete a book is the amount of content i.e. larger books take longer to go through.
+1. The main determinant of the number of days allocated to complete a book is the amount of content i.e. larger books take longer to go through.
+And by larger, this isn't referring to the number of chapters but the actual amount of text in the book.